docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.rst

 Updating Parameters Dynamically
 ================================================================================

 Parameters can be updated dynamically based on user interaction with any related parameter.
 The time to update is during the ``exSelValidateParamChanged`` selector.
 Use ChangeParam in the :ref:`exporters/suites.export-param-suite` to make the change.
-Then, set exParamChangedRec.rebuildAll­ Params to true before returning.
+Then, set ``exParamChangedRec.rebuildAllParams`` to true before returning.
 If you don't set that flag, parameters may appear out of order after a change.

 ----